Lickability/swift-best-practices/ViewStore.md

 # View Store

 View Store is an architecture pattern and a protocol used in SwiftUI development inspired by [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
 A view store is an `ObservableObject` that allows us to separate view-specific logic and the rendering of a corresponding view in a way that is repeatable, prescriptive, flexible, and testable by default.
+It is available as a [Swift Package](https://github.com/Lickability/ViewStore).

 ## The Protocol